ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-through-cdktf/guide.fr-ca.md

 ![OVHcloud API rights](images/api-rights.png){.thumbnail}

-Once you have successfully generated your OVH tokens, please keep them.
-You'll need to define them in the next few minutes.
+Once you have successfully generated your OVH tokens, keep them.
+You will need to define them later.

 The last piece of information you need is the `service_name`: this is the ID of your Public Cloud project.